SpotlightKid/micropython-stm-lib/midi/README.md

 ### Soft Thru

-If you pass `softthru=True` to the `MidiIn` contructure, the serial device instance you pass must also have a `write` method, which accepts one argument of type `bytes`.
+If you pass `softthru=True` to the `MidiIn` contructor, the serial device instance you pass must also have a `write` method, which accepts one argument of type `bytes`.
 Each byte received via the `read` method of the device is then passed to the `write` method unfiltered and unaltered.
 This allows you to use the MIDI output as a soft MIDI thru.
-Please note that this introduces a delay of the MIDI messages passed through, depending on your poll interval.
+Please note that this introduces a delay of the MIDI messages passed through, the magnitude of which depends on your poll interval.

-Since bytes read from MIDI in are passed immediately without parsing, the `softthru` option should be avoided if you also send MIDI messages with the `MidiOut` class.
-To keep the proper sequence of MIDI bytes, the MIDI input and output would have to be logically merged.
-This module currently does not provide support for MIDI merging.
+Since bytes read from MIDI in are passed immediately, without parsing, one by one to the MIDI out, the `softthru` option will not work correctly if you also send MIDI messages with the `MidiOut` class.
+To keep the proper sequence of MIDI bytes, the MIDI input and output have to be logically merged in this case.
+This library currently does not provide support for MIDI merging.

 ### Ignoring Active Sense, Timing Clock or System Exclusive Messages